NAV change ($) as of 4/20/2021

 Payden & Rygel respects your right to privacy.
 We also know that you expect us to conduct and process your business in an accurate and efficient manner and in compliance with applicable legal and regulatory requirements.

 We limit access to your personal and account information to those employees who need to know that information so that we can provide products and services to you.
 We also maintain physical, electronic and procedural safeguards to protect your nonpublic personal and account information.
+Finally, when we dispose of such information, we have in place policies and procedures to assure that such information is properly stored and shredded in the case of documentary material and erased in the case of electronic media so that in either case the information cannot be practicably read or reconstructed.

 This website is for information purposes only.
 It is not intended to be a solicitation, offering or recommendation of any security, investment management service or investment advisory service.
 Nor does Payden & Rygel intend to provide investment, tax or legal advice through this website.
 In particular, Payden & Rygel does not represent that the securities, products or services discussed on this website are suitable or appropriate for all investors.